 Archaeology Case Studies: Grad601 Gradiometer

-These six case studies, courtesy of Oxford University, illustrate the Grad601 Single Axis Magnetic Gradiometer system's ability to detect and provide important information on underground archaeological features.
-The surveys demonstrate the effectiveness of a magnetic survey over a range of geological conditions.
+These six case studies, courtesy of Oxford University, illustrate the Grad601 single axis magnetic gradiometer's ability to detect and provide important information on underground archaeological features.
+The surveys demonstrate the effectiveness of a magnetic survey in range of geological environments.

 Iron Age and Romano-British features, in sand and limestone:

 - Archaeological Survey 1 - Noah's Ark Inn

 Banjo enclosures and Roman villa, in upper greensand and chalk: